tienhaohsieh/Velocity-Model-of-thin-disk/README.md

 One can move the cursor to adjust the position angle, and scroll wheel to change the inclination angle.
 The position angle and inclination angle will simultanelously shown in the top-left corner.

+A different velocity field might be input in Function.py for visualization.

 #### Requirments:
 * Numpy
 * Matplotlib